anas-rz/anas-rz.github.io/index.md

   image: profile.png
 published: true
 ---

+I fell in love with programming in 6th grade when I learned that my friend could develop the games I played on my PC.
+I attempted to create a Visual Basic application in high school, but it was unsuccessful.
+My passion for programming persisted, even after graduating with a mechanical engineering degree.
+I adore reading, writing, thinking about, improving, and understanding programs, especially in Python.

-I am passionate about creating useful solutions using machine learning.
-I am skilled in TensorFlow, PyTorch, and Jax.
+I am proficient in TensorFlow \(flexible to work with PyTorch, and Jax\), and I am passionate about creating useful solutions using machine learning.

 Outside of work, I enjoy reading, playing badminton and ping pong, and learning new things.

 **Publications**